JohGeoCoder/dotnet-core-angular-starter/README.md

 2. Expand Dependencies/ dropdown.
 Right click on npm/.
 Select "Restore Packages".
     * Alternatively, navigate to the DotnetCoreAngularStarter project folder in a terminal window; type "dotnet restore".
 3. Open a terminal window and navigate to the 'DotNetCoreAngularStarter/appsource' project folder.
-3. Run "npm install".
+    * Run the command 'npm install'.
 Wait for NPM packages to load.
-4. Run "ng build" to transpile the TypeScript into javascript within the wwwroot folder.
+    * Run the command 'ng build' to transpile the TypeScript into javascript within the wwwroot folder.
         * Without this step, the running project will display as blank, or the project will run with old code.
 4. Start the DotnetCoreAngularStarter project in Visual Studio.

 ## Run in development mode